 Recent advisory work includes:

 Nina regularly appears in the Crown Courts, defending and prosecuting.
-She is particularly adept at fraud (including POCA) and financial services work given her background as a commercial litigation solicitor at Hogan Lovells.
+She is particularly adept at fraud and financial services work given her background as a commercial litigation solicitor at Hogan Lovells.
 Her clients included major UK and investment banks, insurers, global manufacturing companies, pharmaceutical, and tobacco companies.